NormanSv/notesapp/README.md

-# Simple Notes App - React(react-router), SCSS, axios
+# Simple Notes App - React(react-router), SCSS, json-server
-You can add new notes, edit, delete, search
+You can add new notes, edit, delete, search.
+Im use json-server to store and edit data on db.json file.

 # Getting Started with Create React App